 Netflix (NASDAQ: NFLX)

 Netflix is the pioneer of streaming video.
-The company is on pace to exceed $24 billion in revenue in 2020, serving over 182 million subscribers around the world.
+The company earned just over $25 billion in revenue in 2020, and it recently surpassed 200 million subscribers around the world.

 One thing I really like about Netflix is that it still has so much potential to grow its market share.
 Currently, less than half of Netflix’s subscribers are located in the United States.
 As highly-populated countries like Brazil and India continue to modernize their internet infrastructure, it’s safe to assume that Netflix stands to benefit in the form of tens of millions of additional subscribers.

 I also wouldn’t be surprised if one of the other companies on this list — like Apple — decided to buy Netflix one day.
-Apple is sitting on a ton of cash and hasn’t really come up with a new line of products in a while.
+Apple is sitting on a ton of cash and hasn’t really come up with a new line of products in a while (unless you count the over-the-ear headphones that’ll set you back more than $500).
 Maybe Apple decides to use some of that cash to make a splashy acquisition over the next few years?
 Who knows?